UiPath-Services/CredentialStorePlugins/OneIdentitySafeguard.SecureStore/README.md

 ## Authorization is required for this request
 Possible causes:
 * The Certificate of the A2A user is invalid or expired
-* _Visible to Certificate User_ option is not enabled in SPP although the credential request is made by AccountName@[AssetName|AssetNetworkAddress|DomainName]
+* The __Visible to Certificate User__ option is not enabled in SPP although the credential request is made by AccountName@[AssetName|AssetNetworkAddress|DomainName]
 * Wrong asset value is configured, the requested account is not listed in the A2A registration
 * Invalid sgkey given

 ## Unable to connect to web service https://{safeguard-address}/service/core/v3, Error: An error occurred while sending the request.
-The read operation failed, see inner exception.:
+The read operation failed, see inner exception.
 * Check network connectivity from the Orchestrator to {safeguard-address}:443
 * Make sure the Application Identity running the Orchestrator has access to the certificate store where the A2A certificate is stored.
 Apply one of the following options:
   * Use a dedicated account to run the Orchestrator.